 • Consular Information

-There is only a small number of international embassies located in San Jose, including those for the US, Canada and UK.
+There are only a small number of international embassies located in San Jose, including those for the US, Canada and UK.
 However, embassies for other countries, including Australia and New Zealand are located in Mexico and other North or Central American countries, offering coverage to Costa Rica.
 Please check with your relevant government for the relevant contact details.

 HEALTH, INSURANCE AND SPECIAL REQUIREMENTS